SkylineCommunications/dataminer-docs/connector-help/connector_help/DVEO_Streamer.md

 ### Creation

-This Driver uses an HTTP connection and needs the following user information:
+This Driver uses an HTTP connection and requires the following input during element creation:

 **HTTP Connection**